devOpifex/litter/README.md

 ## Rationale

-As much as we love the shiny web framework, one great limitation is how inputs are processed.
+As much as we love the shiny web framework, one great limitation is how inputs are handled.
 Inputs are set given an `inputId` which directly translates to an `id` in the generated HTML.

 This means every input must be unique which makes it's difficult to dynamically generate inputs.
-Whilst manageable UI-side it makes a mess server-side as one has to dynamically create and destroy observers.
+Whilst manageable UI-side with a simple loop it makes a mess server-side as one has to dynamically create and destroy observers.

-This project takes inspiration from vanilla JavaScript where one can observe on any valid selector such as a `.class`
+This project takes inspiration from vanilla JavaScript where one can "observe" on any valid selector such as a `.class`
 (as opposed to shiny which can only observe on `#id`), this means one can have a single `observe` for multiple inputs.